Helix99/AA-NODE/README.md

 ## Voltage Sense

-Voltage divider between resistors R2 and R3 provides a voltage reading of VCC.
+Voltage divider between resistors R2 and R3 provides a voltage reading of VCC on Arduino A0.
 Useful in battery operated scenarios.
 To save power this circuit must be activated by writing to the arduino pin D8 high.
 A small delay after pulling D8 high is recommended to allow the circuit to settle.

 The ADC reference must be set to Internal 1.1v.